dynamicpdf-api/nodejs-client-examples/README.md

 * `pdf-text`
 * `pdf-xmp`

-For more information, please visit [DynamicPDF API](https://cloud.dynamicpdf.com/ "DynamicPDF Cloud API Homepage").
-Support for other languages/platforms (PHP, C#, Node.js) is available on GitHub ([DynamicPDF Cloud API at GitHub](https://github.com/dynamicpdf-api "DynamicPDF API at GitHub")).
+For more information, please visit [DynamicPDF API](https://dpdf.io/ "DynamicPDF API Homepage").
+Support for other languages/platforms (PHP, C#, Node.js) is available on GitHub ([DynamicPDF API at GitHub](https://github.com/dynamicpdf-api "DynamicPDF API at GitHub")).

 Running Examples
 ----------------

+First add the DynamicPDF API key to constants.js.

 To install the `nodejs-client-examples` for the DynamicPDF API, run the following commands.